-A few months ago as I was reading a non-fiction book on the Black Death.
+A few months ago as I was reading a book on the Black Death.
 There was an interesting story of a family that was out of food and staving.
-The family members decided they had a choice to make – either try to get some food from town, or stay at home and starve […]
+The family members decided they had a choice to make – either try to get some food from town, or stay at home and starve to death.

 Eversafe meals are kinda like a Meal Ready to Eat (MRE), but are a little different.
 The meals are packaged in a see through package, so the contents are visible.
 This is unlike a standard military issue MRE, where the package is not see through.

 The meals are packed inside of a study cardboard box.
 The straps that help hold the box closed can also be used as grab handles.